yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 ```
 Is have many request with it permission so when i want to search for in specific req is well hard
 <br> so we're Modularizing this :<br>
-we should each end point add in the package related with it for example all the endpoints related with payment should be in the paymenet package
+we should each end point add in the package related with it for example all the endpoints related with payment should be in the payment package